Bhoomi pujan: Modi can attend individually, not as PM, says Owaisi: VHP calls for celebrations on Aug 5 | Politics

 Bhoomi pujan: Modi can attend individually, not as PM, says Owaisi: VHP calls for celebrations on Aug 5

-(Eds: Adds more Owaisi quotes, changing headline, intro) Hyderabad, July 28 (PTI): Prime Minister Narendra Modi should not attend the 'Bhoomi pujan' ceremony of the Ram temple at Ayodhya on August 5 in his official capacity, but can do so as an individual, AIMIM Chief Asaduddin Owaisi said on Tuesday, even as VHP called for celebrations on that day.
+(Eds: Adds more Owaisi quotes, changing headline, intro) (rpting after deleting 7th para) Hyderabad, July 28 (PTI): Prime Minister Narendra Modi should not attend the 'Bhoomi pujan' ceremony of the Ram temple at Ayodhya on August 5 in his official capacity, but can do so as an individual, AIMIM Chief Asaduddin Owaisi said on Tuesday, even as VHP called for celebrations on that day.
 "Prime Minister of India Shri Narendra Modi should not attend this event as the Prime Minister of this country.

 He can definitely attend this function in his individual capacity.
 The Prime Minister also has freedom of religion.